Home filing is something that almost everyone can improve on.

 - Gather all of your paper in the same room.
 Yup, basic.
 But I don’t want you running back and forth, or wondering if you have files somewhere else.
 Get it all in one place.
 That alone might take 30 minutes today, and then you can stop.

 - Use the right files.
-I want you to have tabbed files AND hanging file folders.
+A heathly filing system has tabbed files AND hanging file folders.
 Tabbed files allow you to work with files when you have to pull them out of the drawer.
-Hanging folders help keep files tidy inside the drawer or filing bin, so it’s easier to re-file.
+Hanging folders help keep files standing at attention inside the drawer or filing bin, so it’s easier to re-file.

-- The biggest category that you might be dealing with this month is tax stuff.
-Be sure to start a “Taxes 2013” file now, so you can pop any tax related papers and mail into it.
-You’ll be getting lots of 1099’s and year end statements in the next week or so, and you’ll have to find papers you already have.
+- The biggest category that you might be dealing with early in the year is tax stuff.
+Be sure to start a “Taxes 20XX” file now for last year, so you can pop any tax related papers and mail into it.
+You’ll be getting lots of 1099’s and year end statements from January through March, and you’ll want to put those with the tax papers you already have.

-- While you are at it, create a “Taxes 2014” file, too, to catch donation receipts and anything else that might relate to the taxes you will file next year.
+- While you are at it, create a “Taxes 20YY” file for the current year, to catch donation receipts and anything else that might relate to the taxes you will file next year.

 - Make sure you also have an easy-to-get-to Vital Records file.
 If you didn’t get to it already, be sure to label a file with “Vital Records” now, so you can pack in those important documents when you find them.